Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 1. Sector transformation

-European consumers are increasingly concerned about the potential side effects of pharmaceutical drugs or regular medication.
+European consumers are more and more concerned about the potential side effects of pharmaceutical drugs or regular medication.
 Many consumers are turning to alternative medicines, such as homeopathy, natural remedies and supplements.
 There is a growing awareness of the benefits of natural remedies in Europe.
-In 2023, the European herbal supplement market was valued at USD 7.5 billion (about €6.8 billion), and is expected to grow at an average annual rate of 5.2% between 2024 and 2030.
+In 2024, the European herbal supplements market was valued at €7.8 billion.
+It is expected to grow to €15.9 billion by 2033.
+Europe made up 21% of the global herbal supplements market in 2024.

-The increasing attention for and interest in alternative medicine and natural remedies is an important driver for the natural ingredients market in health products.
-As consumers seek more natural approaches to improving their health and staying healthy, companies are responding by incorporating these ingredients into their product range.
-This rising demand influences key trends in the industry, such as the shift toward increased scrutiny of ingredients, a growing range of private-label products, a focus on sustainability, and the search for new ingredients and natural health solutions.
+The increasing interest in alternative medicine and natural remedies is an important driver for the natural ingredients market in health products.
+Consumers seek more natural approaches to improving their health and staying healthy.
+Companies respond to this by incorporating natural ingredients into their product range.

 Tips: